 $4,680 ÷ $50,000 = 0.0936 or 9.36% cash on cash ROI.

 Every home will have a uniqueness that you can use to your advantage.
-The best comparable price to determine what your home is worth would be if your neighbor is selling it.
-The further out the comparable property is, the less accurate the pricing may be for your specific property location.
+The best comparable price to determine what your home is worth is if a neighbor is selling their home.
+The farther out the comparable property is, the less accurate the pricing may be for your specific property location.
 However, these comparable properties can help you determine the value of your property and guide you in the right direction.

-When making a rental property evaluation the location and property age are key considerations.
-The rental property may be in an undesirable neighborhood, close to a school or university, gated community, close to a train station, or another noisy place.
+When making a rental property evaluation, the location and property age are key considerations.
+The rental property may be in an undesirable neighborhood, close to a school or university, close to a train station, or another noisy place.

 In such a situation, you need to be aware of what kind of tenant interest you will get at such a property.
 Renting an older property may mean that the landlords will have higher maintenance expenses.